 Final Thoughts on CBD & Dogs

-We have heard some remarkable studies about how CBD has changed the lives of pets for the better.
+We have heard some remarkable reports about how CBD has changed the lives of pets for the better.
 For example, an old Staffordshire terrier had a 6cm mammary tumor and metastasis.
 Within three months of using CBD, the tumor vanished and has not returned since.

-- Reducing anxiety disorders, depression, and PTSD.
+- Anxiety disorders, depression, and PTSD.

-- Reducing the seizures suffered by those with epilepsy.
+- Seizures suffered by those with epilepsy.

-- Relieving chronic pain.
+- Chronic pain.

-- Reducing chronic inflammation.
+- Chronic inflammation.

-- Reducing nausea and improving appetite.
+- Nausea and improving appetite.